Concentration of Measure and Large Random Matrices with an application to Sample Covariance Matrices: Davis theorem for rectangle matrices

 \subsection{Proof of Theorem~\ref{the:conc_val_sing}}

-Let us first show the Lipschitz character of $\sigma$, it is a well known result that can be found for instance in \cite{Gol96}~: \begin{lemme}[Theorem 8.1.15 in \cite{Gol96}] The function $\sigma$ is $1$-Lipschitz. \end{lemme} \begin{proof} Given $M,H\in \mathcal{ M}_{p,n}$, and $i\in \{1,\ldots d\}$ (where as before, $ d=\min(p,n)$, we know from formula \eqref{eq:formule_singuliere}) that~:
+Let us first show the Lipschitz character of $\sigma$, it is a well known result that can be found for instance in \cite{Gol96}~: \begin{lemma}[Theorem 8.1.15 in \cite{Gol96}] The function $\sigma$ is $1$-Lipschitz. \end{lemma} \begin{proof} Given $M,H\in \mathcal{ M}_{p,n}$, and $i\in \{1,\ldots d\}$ (where as before, $ d=\min(p,n)$, we know from formula \eqref{eq:formule_singuliere}) that~:

 and the same way, we can show that $\lambda_i(A+H) \geq \lambda_i(A) - \lambda_n(H)$.
 Therefore, we get~:

 \end{proof} \begin{proof}[Proof of Theorem~\ref{the:conc_val_sing}] It is a simple corollary of Theorem~\ref{the:convex_matrice_diag}.
 If $X\propto^T_{\mathcal{O}_{p,n}} \alpha$, and given a $1$-Lipschitz, convex and $\mathfrak S_n$-invariant function $f:\mathbb{R}^ d \rightarrow \mathbb{R}$, one can introduce the function $\tilde F$ defined as~: